putitsimply/christian-bible-explained/memory-bank/progress.md

 - All 66 book pages exist and follow the same section structure.
 - All pages are kept to 500 words or fewer.
 - `SUMMARY.md` provides grouped navigation by section/genre.
-- A glossary page exists for recurring terms.
+- A glossary page exists for recurring terms, and terms are linked inline to their glossary entries.

 Known issues: